 How do I change dehydrated waste to hydrated waste?

 Simple.
 You can change the outcome of food dehydrating simply by soaking it in water to reconstitute it before adding it to your eco-eze Compot Composter or burying it in the ground.
 If you soak the pulp for a few days in your wastewater it will eventually ferment.
 This is great in a Compot as Soldier Flies love fermented waste plus the smell keeps vermin away.
 But it’s not so good in a worm farm as worms don’t like fermented waste.
 It is too acidic for them so they will move away till the waste is safe for them to eat.

 Can I bury juiced pulp in the ground?

 Absolutely you can bury it if you are happy digging holes.
 It will bring lots of worms into your garden, but it is still a slower process than putting the wet pulp inside a Compot.
 And there is no guarantee that vermin will not try to dig it up.

 If you have soaked your pulp for too long in the water, it will ferment.
 In the garden the worms will move away from fermented waste till it has deacidified.
-This is what happens when bury Bokashi waste.
-It can take up to 10 days for the waste to neutralize enough for the worms to break it down.
+This is what happens when you bury Bokashi waste.
+It can take up to 10 days for the waste to neutralise enough for the worms to break it down.
 Nothing wrong with this method but it is slower.

 Can I put the wet juiced pulp in my worm farm, tumbler, or bay composter?